fscorrupt/awesome-stars/README.md

 - [sbondCo/Watcharr](https://github.com/sbondCo/Watcharr) - Open source, self-hostable watched list for all your content (movies, tv series, anime, games) with user authentication, modern and clean UI and a very simple setup.
 - [matt8707/ha-fusion](https://github.com/matt8707/ha-fusion) - A modern, easy-to-use and performant custom Home Assistant dashboard
-- [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr
 - [Pyxxilated-Studios/Moonarr](https://github.com/Pyxxilated-Studios/Moonarr) - An *arr for tidal
 - [beromir/Servas](https://github.com/beromir/Servas) - A self-hosted bookmark management tool.